-A. There are two possibilities.
+A. There are a few possibilities.
 One is alpha lipoic acid.
 A meta-analysis of 15 randomized controlled trials demonstrated that it is safe and probably effective for treating diabetic nerve pain (European Journal of Endocrinology, Oct.
 2012).

 The other possibility is benfotiamine, a synthetic derivative of vitamin B1 (Pharmacological Research, June, 2010).
 It has been investigated as a treatment for diabetic neuropathy (Current Clinical Pharmacology, Nov.
 2011).